DP Architects

-DP Architects Pvt.
-Ltd. is a Singaporean multinational architectural industrial design firm.
-It started as Design Partnership in 1967 and was incorporated as a private limited company in 1993.
-It is a multi-disciplinary design consultancy.
-It is one of the largest architectural practices in the world.
+DP Architects Pte Ltd is a Singaporean multinational architectural and industrial design firm.
+Originally founded as Design Partnership in 1967, it became a private limited company in 1993 and now operates as a multi-disciplinary design consultancy.
+It is recognized as one of the largest architectural practices globally.

-The DP group is composed of: DP Architects, DP Consultants, DP Design, DP Engineers, DP Facade, DP Green, DP Lighting, DP Sustainable Design and DP Urban.
-It has over 900 staff with 16 offices worldwide.
+The DP group encompasses various entities, including DP Architects, DP Consultants, DP Design, DP Engineers, DP Façade, DP Green, DP Lighting, DP Sustainable Design, and DP Urban.
+With a workforce of over 900 employees, it operates from 18 offices worldwide.

-The work of DP Architects includes The Dubai Mall, as well as landmarks in Singapore, such as the People's Park Complex and Golden Mile Complex designed and constructed in the 1960s.
-The firm was involved in the master planning of the Orchard Road shopping belt and the development of Marina Centre.
-DP Architects’ activity includes retail, hotel, resort, commercial office, residential, convention centre, technology parks, medical, religious, educational and civic institutions, and airport and aviation-related support facilities.
+DP Architects has been involved in numerous notable projects, such as The Dubai Mall, and it has contributed to the design and construction of significant landmarks in Singapore, like the People's Park Complex and Golden Mile Complex, both built in the 1960s.
+Additionally, the firm has participated in master planning endeavors for the Orchard Road shopping belt and the development of Marina Centre.
+Its extensive portfolio spans across various sectors, including retail, hotel, resort, commercial office, residential, convention center, technology parks, medical, religious, educational, civic institutions, and airport and aviation-related support facilities.

 History

 The firm was started in 1967 with William Lim Siew Wai, Tay Kheng Soon, and Koh Seow Chuan when they left the Malayan Architects Co-Partnership and founded Design Partnership after its dissolution to start their own firm with an initial staff strength of 18.
 In 1972, Gan Eng Oon joined and became a partner followed by Chan Sui Him in 1973 and became a partner subsequently in 1974.

-In 1974, Tay Kheng Soon, who graduated from Singapore Polytechnic in 1963, retired and establish his own practice, Akitek Tenggara.
+In 1974, Tay Kheng Soon, who graduated from Singapore Polytechnic in 1963, retired and established his own practice, Akitek Tenggara.
 A year later in 1975, Design Partnership was dissolved and reformed as DP Architects Pte (DPA).
 William Lim retired in 1981 and established his own practice.

 The company expanded in 1982 with the establishment of two subsidiary companies, DP Design and DP Consultants.
 DP Architects was registered formally as a private limited with 200 employees in Singapore.
-Leading the firm since its inception, Chan Sui Him was succeeded by Francis Lee Seng Wee in 2004 as the CEO while he was promoted to Chairman of the firm.
-In 2016, Francis Lee Seng Wee took over the reins from Chan Sui Him as Chairman, while Chan Sui Him assumed a mentorship role as Senior Director.
+Leading the firm since its inception, Chan was succeeded by Francis Lee Seng Wee in 2004 as the CEO while he was promoted to chairman of the firm.
+In 2016, Francis Lee Seng Wee became chairman, while Chan assumed a mentorship role as senior director.
 Angelene Chan was promoted to CEO.

-In 2021, as part of the firm’s leadership renewal and continuity plan, Seah Chee Huang has been appointed its Chief Executive Officer.
-Outgoing CEO, Angelene Chan has taken over the reins of Chairman from Francis Lee, who has assumed the position of Senior Director and advisor.
-To date, Chan Sui Him continues in his mentorship role as Senior Director.
+In 2021, as part of the firm's leadership renewal and continuity plan, Seah Chee Huang has been appointed its chief executive officer.
+Angelene Chan became the chairman of the board while Francis Lee became a senior director and advisor.